Medical contribution by Jason G. Bromer, M.D.

 SGF has several innovative financial programs that reduce the cost and financial risk associated with treatment.
 These include the Shared Risk 100% Refund Program, Multi-Cycle Discount Program, Shared Help Discount Program and options for grants and loans for fertility treatment.

 The most popular is SGF’s Shared Risk 100% Refund Program.
-This plan entitles the patient to up to six rounds of IVF and the related frozen embryo cycles.
-If the patient does not take a baby home, 100% of the fee is refunded.
+This plan offers patients up to six IVF cycles with unlimited frozen embryo transfers.
+If the patient does not bring home a baby, 100% of the fee is refunded.

 “With the Shared Risk program and the success rates being so high at SGF,” says Dr. Bromer, “IVF is almost always the more cost-effective option.”

 One more factor that can tip the scales is the male side of the equation.
 Having a sperm analysis completed for the male partner is a critical step in making the decision about whether to use IVF or tubal reversal surgery.
 “If the male partner of the couple has a low sperm count for example,” explains Dr. Bromer, “then even a successful tubal reversal surgery is not likely to result in pregnancy.”